danimontanaro/nowports-phone-book-app/README.md

 `npx prisma migrate dev`

-When npx prisma migrate dev is executed against a newly created database, seeding is also triggered.
+## Start the project in localhost

-Start the REST API server
+- Start the REST API server running
-Run `yarn dev`
+  `yarn dev`
   The server is now running on http://localhost:3000.